infektyd/SyntraFoundation/README.md

 # 🍎 SYNTRA Chat iOS - Native Migration

+runs well with xcode26beta7 (17A5305k) on macos26beta (25a5351b)

+### Building
+ - from terminal within syntraFoundation root "swift run" and itll have the vapor running at     http://127.0.0.1:8081/v1.
+ - i use open web ui to chat with Syntra and test it, i also have Syntra loaded up into xcode beta as an AI assitant, still working on that though.

+## Next
+- need to work on a better CLI for syntra, and increase its tooling
+- going to be expanding in hardware (old idea for this project) ive an ALDL converter build within arduino to read signals being sent to a vehicles ECU.

 ## Overview

 My motivation for this project began with simple curiosity, a pet project meant as a diagnostic tool, and it has since transformed into what you see in this repository.
 I approached the development with a “why not” mentality, believing that anything is possible in code with persistence and iteration.
 I have invested significant time and learned across many disciplines to reach this point.
 This isn’t the end for Syntra; if anything, it’s opened new doors for creativity that I’m eager to explore.